Tubridy

 Tubridy name*

 One school of thought says the surname Tiobraide is associated with a group of people that lived near a well – perhaps one with some significance (spiritual, etc.).
 The name appears in several places in the Annals of the Four Masters, a compilation in the 1600s of older writings and a chief source of early Irish history.
-An early form of the name was Tipraiti which appears in these writings in the 2nd and 8th centuries.
-Later the name takes the form Tipraite and Tibraide, which appears in the 14th-century Book of Lecan.
+An early form of the name was Tipraiti, which appears in these writings in the 2nd and 8th centuries.
+Later, the name takes the form Tipraite and Tibraide, which appears in the 14th-century Book of Lecan.
 It also appears as Tybryth around this time in the tax records for County Carlow.

-More common forms, including Tubridd, Tubritt, Tubbred, and Tibrud, start to appear after the 1600s.
+More common forms, including Tubridd, Tubritt, Tubbred, and Tibrud, started to appear after the 1600s.
 During the Irish diaspora of the 1800s, the name Tubridy (and less often Tubrid and Tuberty) was spread to the New World, including America and Australia, and to England.

 Legends